K-theory and topological cyclic homology of henselian pairs: The finiteness property of

-\end{definition} Note that the construction $C^{-1}$ is not well-defined as an operator $\Omega^n_R \to \Omega^n_R$; it is only well-defined modulo boundaries.
-It has image in the cohomology of the de Rham complex; if we further assume that $R$ is ind-smooth, i.e. can be written as a filtered colimit of smooth $\mathbb{F}_p$-algebras\footnote{Since smooth algebras are finitely presented, it follows that the category of ind-smooth algebras indeed identifies with $\operatorname{Ind}$ of the category of smooth algebras.}, then $C^{-1}$ provides a natural (Frobenius semi-linear) isomorphism between $\Omega^n_R$ and $H^n( \Omega_R^{\ast})$ by the classical \emph{Cartier isomorphism}.
+\begin{definition} The \emph{inverse Cartier operator} $C^{-1}: \Omega^n_R \to H^n(\Omega^{\ast}_R) \subset \Omega^n_R/d \Omega^{n-1}_R$ is the multiplicative operator uniquely characterized by the formulas \( C^{-1}(a) = a^p, \quad C^{-1}(db) = b^{p-1} db, \) for $a, b \in R$.
+See \cite{Cartier1957}, also \cite[Prop.~3.3.4]{BLM}, for a construction of this map. \end{definition} Note that the construction $C^{-1}$ is not well-defined as an operator $\Omega^n_R \to \Omega^n_R$; it is only well-defined modulo boundaries.
+It has image in the cohomology of the de Rham complex; if we further assume that $R$ is ind-smooth, i.e., can be written as a filtered colimit of smooth $\mathbb{F}_p$-algebras\footnote{Since smooth algebras are finitely presented, it follows that the category of ind-smooth algebras indeed identifies with $\operatorname{Ind}$ of the category of smooth algebras.}, then $C^{-1}$ provides a natural (Frobenius semi-linear) isomorphism between $\Omega^n_R$ and $H^n( \Omega_R^{\ast})$ by the classical \emph{Cartier isomorphism}, cf.~\cite[Th.~7.2]{Katz70}.

 \begin{definition}[The de Rham--Witt complex] Let $R$ be an $\bb F_p$-algebra.
 For $r\ge 1$, we denote as usual by the classical de Rham--Witt complex (more precisely, differential graded algebras) of Bloch--Deligne--Illusie \cite{illusie-derham-witt}; this is the usual de Rham complex $\Omega^\bullet_R$ in the case $r=1$.
-We recall that the individual de Rham--Witt groups are equipped with Restriction and Frobenius maps $R,F:W_r\Omega^n_R\to W_{r-1}\Omega^n_R$ (we will not use the Verschiebung).
+We recall that the individual de Rham--Witt groups are equipped with Restriction and Frobenius maps $R,F:W_r\Omega^n_R\to W_{r-1}\Omega^n_R$.
 We let $W \Omega_R^{\ast}$ denote the inverse limit of the tower $\left\{W_r \Omega^{\ast}_R\right\}$ under the Restriction maps. \end{definition}

 The operator $F$ acts as a type of divided Frobenius.
 For example, one has a commutative diagram

 Here the vertical maps are induced by the natural projections to the first term of the inverse limit defining $W\Omega_R^{\ast}$.